openingscience/book/_posts/2013-08-09-open_access_state_of_the_art.md

 ## Benefits

-Open Access publications proved to have citation advantages (Gargouri et al. 2010) resulting from open accessibility of scholarly results formerly only available in closed access.
+Open Access publications proved to have citation advantages [@gargouri_self-selected_2010] resulting from open accessibility of scholarly results formerly only available in closed access.
 It guarantees faster communication and discussion of scientific results.
 Therefore, it perfectly assists in fulfilling the most basic scholarly need: